-The total principal balance of our outstanding notes and other debt was \$5.07 billion at March 31, 2021, with a fair value of \$5.32 billion.
+The total principal balance of our outstanding notes and other debt was \$4.97 billion at June 30, 2021, with a fair value of \$5.21 billion.
 The estimated fair value of our outstanding notes and other debt was based on available external pricing data and current market rates for similar debt instruments, among other factors, which are classified as Level 2 inputs within the fair value hierarchy.
 Derivative assets and liabilities are carried at fair value.
 See Note 9.
 The fair value of an interest rate swap is determined based on the present value of expected future cash flows using observable, quoted LIBOR swap rates for the full term of the swap and also incorporate credit valuation adjustments to appropriately reflect both Uniti's own non-performance risk and non-performance risk of the respective counterparties.
 The Company has determined that the majority of the inputs used to value its derivative assets and liabilities fall within Level 2 of the fair value hierarchy; however, the associated credit valuation adjustments utilized Level 3 inputs, such as estimates of credit spreads, to evaluate the likelihood of default by the Company and its counterparties.
-As of March 31, 2021, the Company has assessed the significance of the impact of the credit valuation adjustments on the overall valuation of its derivative positions and has determined that the credit valuation adjustment is not significant to the overall value of the derivatives.
-As such, the Company classifies its derivative assets and liabilities valuation in Level 2 of the fair value hierarchy.
+As of June 30, 2021, the Company has assessed the significance of the impact of the credit valuation adjustments on the overall valuation of its derivative positions and has determined that the credit valuation in Level 2 of the fair value hierarchy.